Research Administration Certification Program (RACP)

 Module Tests: A twenty (20) question exam will be administered for the content of each module.

 Participation: Participation is essential to success in this class.
-All participants are encouraged to contact HR or the course administrators to answer questions and general troubleshooting.
-We encourage students to develop mentor relationships with fellow colleagues, staff, and instructors.
+All participants are encouraged to develop mentor relationships with fellow colleagues, staff, and instructors.
 The interactions between participants and OCG staff are aimed at enhancing learning beyond the content presented in the modules.

 - National Council of University Research Administrators (NCURA)